codexcandle/hydrasynth-web-controller/README.md

 ## Overview

 As an owner of the [Hydrasynth](https://www.ashunsoundmachines.com/hydrasynth-key) hardware synthesizer, I found it difficult to view its (somewhat small) main LCD display screen.
+Thus, this tool was created.

-- Thus, this tool was created!
+A few notes:

 - DESKTOP-ONLY (as again, preferring larger screen space)!
 - MIDI-COMPATIBLE BROWSER ONLY (e.g. chrome, but NOT FIREFOX)!
 - project code started via: